.NET

 Export using ToLogzioHttp exporter

 You can configure MetricsBuilder to use ToLogzioHttp exporter, which allows you to export metrics via HTTP using additional export settings.
-To enable this exporter, add the following code block to define the MetricsBuilder:
+Add the following code block to define the MetricsBuilder:

 var metrics = new MetricsBuilder()